beman-project/beman/docs/beman-standard.md

 This standards is driven by four core principles:

 1. **[CORE.QUALITY] Highest quality**.
-Standards track libraries impact a countless number of engineers and, consequently, should be of the highest quality.
+Standards track libraries impact countless engineers and, consequently, should be of the highest quality.
 2. **[CORE.PRODUCTION_READY] Production-ready**.
-To get production feedback on a library, it needs to be ready for that kind of usage.
+Production feedback
+   necessitates reliable, well-documented software.
 3. **[CORE.INDUSTRY_STANDARD] Industry standard technology**.
 Where there's industry consensus on best practices, we should take advantage.
 Innovation in tooling and style is not our purpose.
 4. **[CORE.INCLUSIVE] Welcoming and inclusive community**.
-Broad, useful feedback necessitates an unobstructed path for using, reviewing, and contributing to Beman libraries.
+Broad, useful feedback requires an unobstructed path for using, reviewing, and contributing to Beman libraries.
 This principle encompasses ergonomics, cross-industry participation, and cultural accommodation.

 ### Changing this document

 This is a living document that adapts to evolving best practices and community needs.
-The process for making changes is as follows:
+To make changes:

 1. Create a [discourse topic](https://discourse.boost.org) detailing the change and how it aligns with the core principles.